 The screams were blood-curdling, and the remnants of our forces laid into the meat of them with renewed fervor, butchering them as they collapsed.
 They offered no more resistance than spring lambs.

 She sensed my eyes, and turned.
 Her own visage now filled me with revulsion, where before she’d stirred me against my will.

 Within my mind, her voice was the raspy whisper of the serpent who’d made an enemy of his creator.

 “The heavens are empty now.”

-The stars flickered, their power waning, and a sudden downpour of cold rain and ice crystals coated all with a hoary frost that yet steamed from the heated residue of the flames it extinguished.
+The stars flickered, their power waning, and a sudden downpour of cold rain and ice crystals coated all with a hoary frost, extinguishing the flames of her damnation.

-I felt the blade at my own heart, and closed my eyes, and followed her into the void.
+I felt the blade against my chest, closed my eyes before sheathing it into my beating heart, and followed her into the void.